MehdiHayanai/FlaskBase/README.md

 To run this Flask application, you need to have the following software installed on your system:

-    * Python 3.6 or higher
+*Python 3.6 or higher
-    * Flask (you can install it using pip)
+*Flask (you can install it using pip)

+1. Clone this repository to your local machine:
 ```bash
 git clone https://github.com/gadzit/flask-setup.git
 ```

-Change into the project directory
+2. Change into the project directory

 ```bash
 cd flask-setup
 ```

-Install the required dependencies:
+3. Install the required dependencies:

 ```bash
 pip install -r requirements.txt